DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/work-with-chart-elements.md

 1. Release a connector at the following positions:

-- at another shape's connection point to connect the particular points.
-In this case, if a shape is moved, the connector remains linked to the specified points.
+- at another shape's connection point to connect these points.
+In this case, the connector remains linked to the specified points if a shape is moved.

 ![Link to Point](../../images/diagram-link-to-point.gif)